The Best Tower & Pedestal Fans in Australia (2026)

 Cleaning the blades and grille — quarterly maintenance

 Dust load on the blades is the fastest path to fan motor failure.
 Quarterly cleaning extends unit life meaningfully.
 For pedestals (De'Longhi, Philips, Vornado): unplug the unit, pop the front grille off (most are clip-on or held with a single retaining nut), wipe the blades with a damp microfibre cloth, vacuum the rear grille to clear lint, wipe the column and base.
-For bladeless towers (Shark, Dyson): use a microfibre cloth on the external surfaces, vacuum the base intake grille, and once per season clean the internal impeller per the manufacturer manual — this typically requires removing the top cap and accessing the impeller assembly, more involved than pedestal cleaning.
+For bladeless towers like the Shark: use a microfibre cloth on the external surfaces, vacuum the base intake grille, and once per season clean the internal impeller per the manufacturer manual — this typically requires removing the top cap and accessing the impeller assembly, more involved than pedestal cleaning.
 Levoit's tower fan sits between the two — the rear panel detaches for internal access.
 Cleaning once per quarter (more often in dusty areas) keeps motor bearings cool and extends unit life by 1-2 years over neglected units.

 Reading the smart-fan app — when WiFi helps and when it's noise

-Smart-fan features (Levoit VeSync, Philips Air+ Comfort, Dyson Link) are genuinely useful in three scenarios: pre-cooling a room before you arrive home (set the fan to spin up 30 minutes before your arrival time), adjusting fan speed from bed without getting up (the bedside-table benefit), and integrating fan control into a broader smart-home routine (turn off all fans when you leave the house).
+Smart-fan features (Levoit VeSync, Philips Air+ Comfort) are genuinely useful in three scenarios: pre-cooling a room before you arrive home (set the fan to spin up 30 minutes before your arrival time), adjusting fan speed from bed without getting up (the bedside-table benefit), and integrating fan control into a broader smart-home routine (turn off all fans when you leave the house).
 Outside those three scenarios the smart features are marketing weight — if your fan lives in a bedroom and you set the speed once at bedtime, the WiFi connection isn't earning its premium.
 The honest framing: pay for smart features only if you have a concrete use case before purchase, not because the spec sheet listed them.

 Storage and end-of-summer prep — wiping, dust-cover, off-season storage